First Home Buyers: Your Huntlee Guide

 • You are not eligible if you or your spouse have previously owned a property before 1 July 2000, either jointly or separately.
 But you may be eligible if you haven’t lived in it for more than six months on or after 1 July 2000.

-If you’re a member of the Australian Defence Force, you may be exempt from the six or 12-month residence requirement, providing all buyers are on the NSW electoral roll.
+• ADF exception: if you’re an Australian Defence Force member at exchange, you may be exempt from the residence requirement, provided all buyers are on the NSW electoral roll.

 How to apply